Abhijeet-Kanse/Hospital-Management-SQL-Python-AI/README.md

 ---

 ##  🔍 Analytics & Insights
-### Q1:What is the trend of patient registrations over time?
+### Q1:What is the trend of new patient and registrations over time?
 📌 Identifies **trend of patient and registrations**
 ```
 SELECT DATE_FORMAT(registration_date, '%Y-%m') AS month,